 Nonetheless, Jobs made several comments in later years that suggested he was busy connecting the dots about what a smartphone might involve.
-In 2002, for example, he said Apple had decided against building another PDA because PDAs would eventually turn into one feature in a cellphone, rather than standalone devices.
+In 2002, for example, he said Apple decided against building another PDA because the capabilities of such devices would eventually be just one feature in a cellphone.

 Meanwhile, he told The International Herald Tribune that “one never knows,” when asked directly if Apple would build an iPhone.
 All the time, Apple continued applying for trademarks in places like Singapore and the United Kingdom.